 Here’s a lovely idea of balayage for brunettes.
 If you are not sure how your own hair will look after the transformation, check out this before/after image.
 Adding a cool blonde tone to your hair will suit you and make you look younger if your skin undertone is cool too.

 Balayage brunette hair has a world of possibilities open to it.
-Experiment with any color of your choice and create a balayage style that fits you perfectly.
+Experiment with any color of your choice and a balayage technique to create a style that fits you perfectly.
 If you’re not ready for the full-on commitment of a stark color contrast, start with subtler highlights and ease into the trend.
-Gone are the days of monotone hair, so hop on board and start mixing colors.